About the NFACV

 The group is associated with the TCV (The Conservation Volunteers) a national registered charity.
 The TCV offers help to local conservation groups, undertakes practical conservation work and runs training courses which are available to NFACV members.

-Group members have insurance cover under TCV
+Group members have insurance with Zurich

 For more than thirty five years the NFACV have provided an all year round practical conservation service in the New Forest area.